rawmain/av-app-android-wallet-ui/README.md

 In either case open a terminal pointing to the directory you put the sources in.
 The local build process is described [here](./docs/how_to_build.md) and the configuration options are described [here](./docs/configuration.md).

 ### Testing

+To test the app, there is an issuer and verifier service available online.
+This allows you to perform the enrollment directly from within the app or via the online issuer in order to receive a proof of age attestation.
+With the verifier, you can then present this attestation.

 - **Issuer functionality**, to support development and testing, one can access an OID4VCI test/demo service for issuing at: [Age Verification Issuer](https://issuer.ageverification.dev/)